confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 9. View imported topic
 ----------------------

-From within your ksqlDB CLI session, run this command to verify that the drivers table has been imported.
-Since we’ve specified ``jdbc_`` as our topic prefix, you should see a ``jdbc_drivers`` topic in the output of this command:
+In the ksqlDB CLI session, run the following command to verify that the `drivers` table has been imported.
+Because you specified `jdbc_` as the topic prefix, you should see a `jdbc_drivers` topic in the output.

 ```bash
 SHOW TOPICS;